alexalemi/virtuosi/posts/testing.md

 .. link:
 .. description:
 .. type: text
+.. status: draft
 -->

 This is a test.
 I repeat, this is a test.
+This is testing the draft thing.